What is a Significant Natural Area (SNA)

 SNAs in the Proposed District Plan

-On 27 June 2022 the Planning and Environment Committee deemed that significant natural areas will only apply to public and rural land, excluding large lot zone.
-As a result, private residential land (SNA) has been removed from the Proposed District Plan.
+On 27 June 2022 the Planning and Environment Committee deemed that significant natural areas will only apply to public and rural land.
+As a result, SNA's on private residential land were removed from the Proposed District Plan.

 Find out more about SNAs